to the book the Bhâgavata Purâna

 Chapter 14: The Disappearance of Lord Krishna

-Chapter 15: The Pândavas Retire Timely
+Chapter 15: The Pândavas Retire

-(14) From His friendship alone I, seated on the chariot, could cross the insurmountable ocean of the invincible existences of the military strength of the Kauravas, and from His friendship alone, I could return with the enormous wealth of the enemy; the brilliance of jewels I took from their heads by force.
-(15) It was He who by the power of His glance ended the mental agitation sprouting from the fruitive life of all the chariotfighters at the battlefield, o great king, in who's midst I went forward facing the immensity of great royal personalities like Bhîshma, Karna, Drona and S'alya.
-(16) Under His protection the very powerful invincible weapons applied by Drona, Bhîshma, Karna, Bhûris'ravâ, king Sus'armâ, S'alya, king Jayadratha, Bâhlîka [a brother of Bhîshma] etc., couldn't touch me just like when Prahlâda [the famous devotee of Nrisimhadev, the lion-incarnation] was threatened by the demons.
-(17) Thinking erroneously of Him as only my chariot driver He, whose feet are rendered service by the intelligent for the sake of salvation, delivered me - and by His mercy my enemies were absent minded and didn't attack me when I descended for my thirsty horses.
+(14) Because of His friendship alone I, seated on the chariot, could cross the insurmountable ocean of the military strength of the Kauravas.
+Thanks to His friendship only, I could return with the enormous wealth of the enemy, the brilliance of all the jewels I by force took from their heads.
+(15) It was He who by the power of His glance put an end to my mental agitation concerning the duration of life of all the fighters who with the wealth of their chariots were positioned on the battlefield, oh great King.
+With the immensity of great royal personalities like Bhîshma, Karna, Drona and S'alya, He was the one driving me forward from their ranks.
+(16) Under His protection the very powerful invincible weapons wielded by Drona, Bhîshma, Karna, Bhûris'ravâ, King Sus'armâ, S'alya, King Jayadratha, Bâhlika [a brother of Bhîshma] etc., could not touch me, just like it was when Prahlâda [the famous devotee of Nrisimhadeva, the lion-incarnation] was compromised by the demons.
+(17) Thinking wrongly about my Lord as being my chariot driver, about Him whose feet are served by the intelligent souls for the sake of salvation, the hostile charioteers by His mercy did not take notice and did not attack me when I alighted for my thirsty horses.

 Chapter 16: How Parîkchit Received the Age of Kali